North Korea says Jang Song Thaek, uncle of leader Kim Jong Un, executed

 "From long ago, Jang had a dirty political ambition.
 He dared not raise his head when Kim Il Sung and Kim Jong Il were alive," KCNA said, referring to leader Kim's grandfather and father, who were previous rulers of the dynastic state.

-"He began revealing his true colours, thinking that it was just the time for him to realise his wild ambition in the period of historic turn when the generation of the revolution was replaced."
+"He began revealing his true colors, thinking that it was just the time for him to realize his wild ambition in the period of historic turn when the generation of the revolution was replaced."

 The execution caps a spectacular downfall of the husband of leader Kim's aunt.
 Jang had previously suffered purges but fought his way back to the power circle to hold influential positions in the ruling party and the military.